Liu Zixu

-Liu Zixu is a Chinese biathlete who competed at the 2022 Winter Paralympics.
+Liu Zixu (born 27 August 1997) is a Chinese Para biathlete and cross-country skier who competed at the 2022 and 2026 Winter Paralympics.

 Career

 Liu represented China at the 2022 Winter Paralympics and won a gold medal in the men's 6 kilometres sitting event.
 This was China's first gold medal at the 2022 Winter Paralympics, and their second-ever Winter Paralympics gold.
 He also won a bronze medal in the men's 12.5 kilometres event.